salt26/gravita-maze/README.md

     * Hard: 5 maps are replaced.
     * Insane: 7 maps are replaced.
   * Maps with shutters can also appear in adventure mode.
-* You can enjoy some new maps (including shutters) in the editor that are not in adventure mode.
-  * If you are using Android, please download `GravitaMaze.zip` and unzip it in root directory(`Internal storage`) using "My Files" app.
-  * If you are using macOS, please download `GravitaMaze.zip`, unzip it, and move `Maps` folder to the root directory of `GravitaMaze.app`.

 #### Android